47vvt/scutl/README.md

 # commands

-all commands are called with s (command) in Run. this list is provided (+ shortcut args) when scutl is called with no commands:
+all commands are called with 's (command)' in Run. this list is provided (+ shortcut args) when scutl is called with no commands:

 - edit/open the script 's edit'